Cider press,

 They've come into our home, bugger all I could do.

-They've judged us by ‘standards’, they've picked out our flaws
+They've judged us by ‘standards’, they've picked out our

 (Mostly it seems ‘cause we don’t have more drawers :/)